puppyhearts/EditorBot/README.md

 - Add info into Empty Fields (From Database)
 - Eliminate Whitespace in entries for consistency (Trim)
 - Check for Dead Links and document if present
+- Use grep and awk to automate the export/import process and interact with the internet